-For purposes of the substantial presence test, do not count the days you intended to leave the United States but could not do so because of a medical condition or medical problem that arose while you were in the United States.
+For purposes of the substantial presence test, don't count the days you intended to leave the United States but couldn't do so because of a medical condition or medical problem that arose while you were in the United States.
 Whether you intended to leave the United States on a particular day is determined based on all the facts and circumstances.
 For more details, see Pub.
 519.